 - Hand out flashlights.
-The tornado probably will have disrupted electrical service.
+The tornado will probably disrupt electrical service.

 - If you’re in a mobile home, find shelter elsewhere.

-- If you’re in your vehicle, get out and head for a sturdy building.
+- If you’re in a vehicle, get out and head for a sturdy building.
 If one is not near, a ditch can provide shelter.

-- Don't take shelter under a bridge or overpass because these structures could be destroyed.
+- Don't take shelter under a bridge or overpass – these structures could be destroyed.